amock412/mini-project-ds/index.md

-## Welcome to GitHub Pages
+## Welcome to the Mini Project Data Science Task

-You can use the [editor on GitHub](https://github.com/amock412/mini-project-ds/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+As part of the <a href="https://www.hackdiversity.com/">Hack.Diversity Fellowship</a> the Mini Project involves implementing a small local coffee shop has a community library app where anyone can borrow books.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+As part of the data science track, one's task is to examine the book data of available books in the community library as well as trends in book borrowing.
+To evaluate the the books as wells as borrowing trends we were given two datasets, one containing all the books

 ### Markdown